ansible-collections/microsoft.iis/docs/docsite/rst/guide_migration.rst

 Module ``win_iis_website``
 --------------------------

-Migrated to :ref:`microsoft.iis.website <ansible_collections.microsoft.iis.website_module>`.
+Migrated to :ansplugin:`microsoft.iis.website#module`.

 The following options have been removed:

 * ``parameters`` - Not currently implemented in the new module
 * ``hostname``, ``ip``, ``port`` - Moved to the ``bindings`` parameter, see :ref:`details <ansible_collections.microsoft.iis.docsite.guide_migration.migrated_modules.win_iis_webbinding>` for more details

-The return values have also been removed in favour of the :ref:`microsoft.iis.website_info <ansible_collections.microsoft.iis.website_info_module>` module.
+The return values have also been removed in favour of the :ansplugin:`microsoft.iis.website_info#module` module.

 This example shows how a website was defined in the old module and the equivalent definition in the new module: